mindbox-cloud/Mindbox.DiagnosticContext/README.md

 # Mindbox.DiagnosticContext

-## Setting up DiagnosticContext factory
+## Setting up diagnostic context factory

 You must setup dependency injection in order to use diagnostic context. `IDiagnosticContextFactory` implementation controls what type of diagnostic context gets created and how the collected metrics are exposed.